Marcus-Lorry/vue-dev-notepad/README.md

 ## 🎨 Styling

-The component comes with a beautiful sticky note design out of the box.
+The component comes with a clean, minimalistic design out of the box.
 If you need to customize the appearance, you can override the CSS classes:

 ```css
 /* Custom styling example */